BenLauwens/ThinkJulia.jl/docs/src/chap19.md

 Note the distinguishing `@` before the macro name and the lack of commas between the argument expressions in the first form, and the lack of whitespace after `@name` in the second form.
 The two styles should not be mixed.

+## Multi-dimensional Arrays

+Julia, like most technical computing languages, provides a first-class array implementation.
+Most technical computing languages pay a lot of attention to their array implementation at the expense of other containers.
+Julia does not treat arrays in any special way.
+The array library is implemented almost completely in Julia itself, and derives its performance from the compiler, just like any other code written in Julia.

 ## Calling C and Fortran code

 Though most code can be written in Julia, there are many high-quality, mature libraries for numerical computing already written in C and Fortran.
 To allow easy use of this existing code, Julia makes it simple and efficient to call C and Fortran functions.
 Julia has a “no boilerplate” philosophy: functions can be called directly from Julia without any “glue” code, code generation, or compilation – even from the interactive prompt.
 This is accomplished just by making an appropriate call with `ccall` syntax, which looks like an ordinary function call.

-In chapter 14 we used a Julia interface to the GDBM library of database functions.
-The library is written in C. We closed the database with a function call to `close(db)`:
+In chapter 14 I introduced a Julia interface to the GDBM library of database functions.
+The library is written in C. To close the database a function call to `close(db)` has to be made:

 ```julia
 Base.close(dbm::DBM) = gdbm_close(dbm.handle)